pmiguel/kiwi/README.md

 ## Name Origin

-🥝 Kiwi in Portuguese reads as "Kivi", phonetically similar to Key-V. V in this case would stand for Value.
+🥝 In Portuguese, Kiwi reads as "Quivi".
+Phonetically, it is pronounced as "Key-V", which is a play-on-words as short for Key-Value.